lsst-sqre/sqr-032/index.rst

 --------------------------------------------------

 Astropy created a extension for pytest called pytest-doctestplus_ that enhances pytest-based doctest testing.
-It's main features are:
+Its main features are:

-- Processing doctests in of reStructuredText files (which is now handled natively by Pytest).
+- Processing doctests in reStructuredText files (which is now handled natively by Pytest).
 - Approximate floating point comparison.
-- Advanced doctest skipping control for modules
+- Advanced doctest skipping control for modules.
 - Integration with the pytest-remotedata_ plugin to enable skipping tests that require remote connections.

 The floating point comparison feature is useful for avoiding test failures because of small floating point rounding differences between a doctest and an execution.